Functional Object-Oriented Network for Manipulation Learning: Introduction

-Studies in neuroscience and cognitive science on object affordance \cite{Gibson_1977} indicate that the mirror neurons in human brains congregate visual and motor responses \cite{Rizz_2004, Rizz_2005, Oztop_2006}.
-Mirror neurons in the F5 sector of the macaque ventral premotor cortex fire during both observation of interacting with an object and action execution, but do not discharge in response to simply observing an object \cite{Di_1992, Gallese_2002}.
-Recently, Yoon et al. \cite{Yoon_2010} studied the affordances associated to pairs of objects positioned for action and found an interesting so-called ``paired object affordance effect.''
+Studies in neuroscience and cognitive science on object affordance \cite{Gibson_1977} indicate that the mirror neurons in the human brain congregate visual and motor responses \cite{Rizz_2004, Rizz_2005, Oztop_2006}.
+Mirror neurons in the F5 sector of the macaque ventral pre-motor cortex fire during both the observation of an interaction with objects and action execution; however, it is important to note that they did not discharge in response to simply observing an object \cite{Di_1992, Gallese_2002}.
+More recently, Yoon et al. \cite{Yoon_2010} studied the affordances associated to pairs of objects positioned for action and found an interesting so-called ``paired object affordance effect.''
 The effect was that the response time by right-handed participants was faster if the two objects were used together when the active object (supposed to be manipulated) was to the right of the other object.
 Borghi et al. \cite{Borghi_2012} further studied the functional relationship between paired objects and compared it with the spatial relationship and found that both the position and functional context are important and related to the motion; however, the motor action response was faster and more accurate with the functional context than with the spatial context.
-The study results in neuroscience and cognitive science indicate that there are strong connections between the observation of objects and the functional motions.
-Further, functional relationships between objects are directly associated with the motor actions.
+In short, these studies demonstrate that there are strong connections between the observation of objects and the functional motions.
+Furthermore, functional relationships between objects are directly associated with the motor actions.
 A comprehensive review of models of affordances and canonical mirror neuron system can be found in \cite{Thill_2013}.

-This interesting phenomenon can be observed in human daily life.
-When humans are performing tasks, they pay attention not only to objects and their states, but also to object interactions caused by manipulation.
-The manipulation reflecting the motor response is tightly associated with both the manipulated object and the interacted object.